After 67 days of COVID lockdown, here’s how my work productivity has changed

 So for now, I will just go to my cramped balcony and celebrate what has been a green-button workday with a cold beer in the sun… “finishing” early

 PS.
-Tomorrow is the international day of happiness!
+Check out the international day of happiness!
 Do something nice for your coworkers?